People's United Party: Formation

 Belizeans rapidly accepted the new party's statements against colonialism and exploitation of the masses.
 On February 12, 1950, a crowd of 10,000 marched to Government House in Belize City and proceeded to stone the houses of supposed pro-British elements.
 A meeting at the Battlefield Park in central Belize City was teargassed by police, and a state of emergency was imposed until July.
 It was the first time that Belizeans had spoken so forcefully against British colonial policy and on a national level, featuring men and women.
 By April, the PC/PUP had infiltrated the General Workers Union and sought to turn it toward a nationalist, socialist perspective.
 By September 1950, an overworked PC was forced to admit that it had overreached itself and that the work of enlightening British Hondurans was the vein of a political party.
 Its members agreed unanimously to the dissolving of the PC and the birth of the PUP on September 29, 1950.

-Colonialist response
+British response

 A draft constitutional report prepared to examine Belize's readiness for development appeared in April 1951.
 It argued that the British system allowed Belizeans to "(enjoy) the fruits of their labours" and argued that rapid political development in such a multi-ethnic society as Belize's was "premature".
 Among its complaints was that development was not uniform among all ethnic groups, the dominance of the Creoles, widespread illiteracy, and overall "backwardness' of Belizeans, especially outside of Belize City.
 Its views reflected those of the middle class of merchants and colonial supporters who saw no reason for change.
 The PUP attacked the report, mobilized its supporters against it and declared a break with all things colonial, including the name "British Honduras"; PUP leaders routinely referred to the country as Belize thereafter until the name was officially changed in 1973.